 Southwold Curriculum 2020-21

-Our projects are taught in a cross-curricular way.
-However, we maintain daily shared reading, phonics, English and Maths lessons, which are related to class projects and real-life situations whenever possible.
+We maintain daily shared reading, phonics, English and Maths lessons, which are related to class projects and real-life situations whenever possible.
 In Early Years, we also maintain a focus on learning through play to embed the prime and specific areas of learning.
-Writing is project based and shared reading novels and stories relate to the class projects.
+Writing is often project based and shared reading novels and texts relate to the class projects, weaving learning through these texts.
 Mighty Maths Missions are linked to class projects.

 Download EYC Policy 2020 21